MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 ### Use data from related entities

 If you have related entities that might improve the performance of the prediction, you can include those as well.
-As you did when you wanted to predict your level of customer churn<!--Suggested.-->, you should include additional information that might be in a separate entity.
+As you did when you wanted to predict whether a customer will churn, you should include additional information that might be in a separate entity.
 AI Builder supports many-to-one relationships at this time.

 ## Filter your data